 Community Road Safety Grant Program

-This grant program encourages the Victorian community to improve road safety issues in your local community as laid out in the Victorian Road Safety Strategy 2021-2030.
+This grant program encourages Victorians to improve road safety issues in your local community as laid out in the Victorian Road Safety Strategy 2021-2030.
 Grants are provided to local not-for-profit community groups and other community organisations.
 Projects that support vulnerable road users (people walking, riding bicycles and motorcycle riders) will be prioritised.

 When are the grants available?